 OP: Well, certainly not that taking a step back and thinking about it will do anything about it!
 He’s asking for this!
 And subsequently, ‘they’ are as well!

-People are complicated, society more so in the sense that there we’re talking about large groups of people, but less so in the sense that consciousness begins in the individual and proceeds backwards and forwards in Time, to other individuals.
-The paradox of the Individual and/in society has been commented on by everyone from Plato to Carl Jung to Carl Schmidt, from Hannah Arendt to Thomas Sowell to Marx.
+People are complicated, society more so in the sense that there we’re talking about large groups of people, but less so in the sense that consciousness begins in the individual and proceeds backwards and forwards in time, to other individuals.
+The paradox of the Individual and/in society has been commented on by everyone from Plato to Carl Jung to Carl Schmitt, from Hannah Arendt to Thomas Sowell to Marx.
 It’s not just a hyperbole, it’s an fundamental human question which gets to the finest fibers of how intellectual consciousness understands reality, and it involves a lot of moving parts, apparently too many for any individual person to see with any Absolute expertise (including myself (because I’m in it)).

-I’m not trying to say that we shouldn’t be holding leaders responsible, if we understand what they’re trying to do in the context of the time and place as a whole, even a little bit, those checks and balances come pretty naturally to any society with any semblance of liberalism (until it’s skewed of course), but once we’ve reached the point where we have mob rule in Portland and a long-term senator expressing fear of assassination attempts if the rhetoric isn’t calmed down, is there any possibility that, perhaps, we’ve passed the point where leaders can take all responsibility, or even most of it?
+I’m not trying to say that we shouldn’t be holding leaders responsible, if we understand what they’re trying to do in the context of the time and place as a whole, even a little bit, those checks and balances come pretty naturally to any society with any semblance of liberalism (until it’s skewed, of course), but once we’ve reached the point where we have mob rule in Portland and a long-term senator expressing fear of assassination attempts if the rhetoric isn’t calmed down, is there any possibility that, perhaps, we’ve passed the point where leaders must take all responsibility, or even most of it?
 Leaders are nothing without the people they lead.
 What if the people have become so accustomed to consider their leaders Absolutely irresponsible, that they think the only leaders worth following are the ones who claim to want to take all responsibility, for both moral and anecdotal reasons, but are clearly thinking (and where this is understood necessarily, at least subconsciously, by those being led (though it may obviously be subconscious on the part o the leader as well)) something else?

 Which, before anything, is to refuse that naturally tempting dehumanization of ideas and the people who think them.